frame-lang/frame-docs/advanced_frame/services.rst

 Services are programs that run autonomously in the background and typically do not exit until terminated by the OS or framework.
-Services can be created using Frame by never returning from intialization which requires designing the system to have all functionality in enter events.
+Services can be created using Frame by never returning from initialization which requires designing the system to have all functionality in enter events.

 The first example we will examine, Looper, is not a true service, but visibly demonstrates important